bachya/aiopurpleair/README.md

 # Usage

-In-depth documentation on the API can be found here: https://api.purpleair.com/#api-welcome.
+In-depth documentation on the API can be found [here][purpleair-api].
 Unless otherwise noted, `aiopurpleair` endeavors to follow the API as closely as possible.

 ## Checking an API Key